kubedb/docs/docs/guides/mysql/replication-mode-transform/remote-replica-mode-transfer/index.md

 - `spec.databaseRef.name` specifies that we are performing Replication Mode Transformation operation on `mysql-london` database.
 - `spec.type` specifies that we are performing `ReplicationModeTransformation` on our database.
-- `spec.replicationModeTransformation.targetMode` specifies the topology to transform into —
+- `spec.replicationModeTransformation.targetTopologyMode` specifies the topology to transform into —
   `GroupReplication` (default), `InnoDBCluster` or `SemiSync`.
 - `spec.replicationModeTransformation.requireSSL` or `issuerRef` specifies tls or ssl enable group replication which is a optional field.
 - `spec.replicationModeTransformation.mode` specifies the desired Group Replication Primary Mode — **`Single-Primary`** (default; one writable primary) or **`Multi-Primary`** (multi-master; every member accepts writes).
-This field is ignored when `targetMode` is `SemiSync`.
+This field is ignored when `targetTopologyMode` is `SemiSync`.

 Let's create the `MySQLOpsRequest` CR we have shown above,